NS011618/riotgames/README.md

-# riotgames
+# Clone of riotgames
-It is a Clone of Riot Games website with basic functionalities.
+It is a static website with basic functionalities.
 Techologies used - HTML,CSS
 # Website link:
  # https://riotgames.onrender.com/